Hate - jealousy of stepson

 "Is cervical screening more painful after the menopause?"

-There are usually no symptoms if you have abnormal cervical cells - and sometimes there are no symptoms with early stage cervical cancer.
-However, there are some recognised symptoms associated with cervical cancer.
-These include:
+There are usually no symptoms of cervical cancer if you have abnormal cells - and sometimes there are no symptoms with early stage cervical cancer.
+However, there are some recognised cervical cancer symptoms, which include:

 If you are experiencing any or all of these symptoms or are concerned about any new symptom, you should make an appointment to see your GP as soon as possible.
 Remember, these symptoms can be associated with many other conditions that are not cancer-related.

-Each year around five million women in the UK are called for cervical screening yet one in four women do not attend.
+Each year around five million women in the UK are called by their health care provider or the NHS for cervical screening yet one in four women do not attend.
 Cervical screening saves 5,000 lives a year in the UK and is free of charge.

 Jo's Cervical Cancer Trust raises awareness about how cervical cancer can be prevented and campaigns for the best care and treatment for those affected.
 It is the only UK charity dedicated to women and their families affected by cervical cancer and cervical abnormalities.
 For more information about screening, including helpful tips, please visit their website.
 They offer a range of information and support, both online and face-to-face, 24 hours a day.